megnergit/Wildfire_Consideration_W1/README.md

 1. Look at the contents of HDF files closer
    - show images with Python script
-   - fidn how to manipulate array data
+   - find how to manipulate array data
    - `astropy`?

-2. Study how to set seach criteria so that we can freely select the files we want.
+2. Study how to set search criteria so that we can freely select the files we want.
 Such as

    - Munich-Augsburg area (or California/Turkey/Greece),
-   - In our favored time preriod.
+   - In our favored time priod.

 3. Try NRT (near real-time) data.